 Talk to me about productivity tools, time management, checklists & color-coding

 Hi!
-I’m Nandini, Dini for short, and I’m dual-majoring in Economics and Philosophy, potentially with a Leadership Studies Sequence.
-The booming field of Behavioral Economics is one I’m increasingly passionate about, as one with prevalence and a variety of outlets across the public and private sector.
-I lived and attended an international school a mere 20-hour-flight away in the heart of Bangkok, Thailand but have loved building my second home here in Claremont.
-As someone who is used to the three seasons of ‘hot, hotter, and hottest’ back home, you can recognize me as the one student in a sweater during peak summer in Southern California!
+I’m Nandini, or Dini for short, and I’m dual-majoring in Economics and Philosophy, with a Data Science sequence.
+I was born and brought up in the heart of Bangkok, Thailand but have loved building my second home here in Claremont.
+As someone who is used to the three seasons of ‘hot, hotter, and hottest’ back home, you can recognize me as the one student in a sweater mid-Spring in Southern California!

-Talk to me about economics, scheduling & time management
+Talk to me about managing time and workload, writing skills

 Georgia Wood '21